Academic Overview

 This subject makes the classical world accessible to all, since no knowledge of the Greek or Latin languages is required.
 The GCSE offers pupils the chance to expand their knowledge of the ancient world beyond the usual scope of Greece and Italy (although Athens and Rome are both still studied) through modules on the Persian kings of the 6th and 5th centuries BC and Egypt under Cleopatra.
 The course is interdisciplinary in nature, as pupils develop their evaluative and analytical skills through studying documentary, literary and material culture sources.

-Those who study, or have studied, classical subjects are valued in Higher Education and by employers because they demonstrate a diverse skills set.
+Those who study, or have studied, classical subjects are valued in Higher Education and by employers because they demonstrate such a diverse skills set.
 Latin and Classical Greek in particular are evidence of considerable linguistic ability, and all three subjects are facilitating subjects requiring the ability to reflect on evidence and write about it convincingly.

 Candidates sit three papers: Language, Prose Literature and Verse Literature.